Cornutum/regexp-gen/README.md

   * **Now that I've created a `RegExpGen`, how do I know the regular expression it's generating matches for?**

     Easy -- just call `RegExpGen.getOptions().getRegExp()`.

+  * **Hey, what happened to release version 1.2.2?**

+    Due to a deployment error, version 1.2.2 is defunct, deprecated, and definitely non-grata.
+Although it cannot be removed from the Maven Central repository, you should NOT use that version.